 The level of growth proposed in the WNDP is in line with proposals for development in the larger villages in South Oxfordshire in the emerging SODC Local Plan 2033 and contributes to the objectively assessed need for housing in the District.
 It supports WNDP objectives for sustainable development, while being reasonable and proportionate to the capacity, services and facilities of Watlington.
-It also recognises the local constraints to development which include the proximity to the Chilterns Area of Outstanding Natural Beauty, the town centre Conservation Area and Air Quality Management Area and areas which are within Flood Zones 2 and 3.
+It also recognises the local constraints to development which include the proximity to the Chilterns Area of Outstanding Natural Beauty, the town centre Conservation Area, Air Quality Management Area and areas which are within Flood Zones 2 and 3.
 The overriding aim of the WNDP is to manage development in a way which retains the distinctive character of Watlington as a small, historic town at the foot of the Chilterns escarpment.
-To achieve this aim three sites have been allocated for development to the north and west of the town together with two further sites to meet specific housing needs.
+To achieve this aim three sites have been allocated for development to the north and west of the town.